justinhough/Centurion/README.md

 ## Versioning

-Current version: `3.6.2`

 Centurion no longer supports Internet Explorer 7 as of version `3.5.3`.

-**Note**: Please read the CHANGELOG for updates to the framework.
-The latest version of Centurion differs in quite a few ways to previous versions and would require an upgrade to benefit some of the new features.
+Review [CHANGELOG](https://github.com/justinhough/Centurion/blob/master/CHANGELOG.md) for updates and changes to the framework.

 ## Install with NPM